w3c/wcag/README.md

 * Create a directory for the example inside the working examples directory, using the semantic name for the example minus the prefix used in the branch name, e.g., `working-examples/alt-attribute/`.
 * If the primary example is HTML, name the file `index.html`.
 Otherwise, create a suitable file name.
 * Refer to resources shared among multiple examples using relative links, e.g., `../css/example.css`.
 Place other resources in the same directory as the main example, e.g., `working-examples/alt-attribute/css/alt.css`.
-* Reference working examples from techniques using the rawgit URI to the example in its development branch, e.g., `https://rawgit.com/w3c/wcag/master/working-examples/alt-attribute/`.
+* Reference working examples from techniques using the rawgit URI to the example in its development branch, e.g., `https://rawgit.com/w3c/wcag/main/working-examples/alt-attribute/`.
 Editors will update links when examples are approved.
-* When the example is complete and functional, submit a pull request into the master branch.
+* When the example is complete and functional, submit a pull request into the main branch.